 I grew up in Buffalo, NY and graduated from the University at Buffalo with a Bachelor’s in Computer Science and later got my Master’s in Computer Engineering.
 My first job after school was working as a computer engineer at AT&T Bell Laboratories.
 I was there almost 10 years working as an engineer, analyst, architect and developer.
 A fun fact about me is that while I was at the labs, I wrote the code for caller ID.
 Nine months of hard work that produced a very short piece of C code that I’d say most people can’t imagine life without today!
 I left AT&T to help launch a tech consulting company where I worked for 17 years in many different roles including development, business analysis, architecture, sales, CIO, and more.
 We started with seven technologists and grew the company to over 80 employees.
 My first IT staffing experience occurred at that company when a client that we were in the middle of implementing a digital transformation project for needed to add SQL developers to their staff.
 After relocating to Charlotte, I worked at a large national staffing company and most recently built the global IT staffing practice for a firm that worked in virtually every industry except technology.

 I’ve never thought of myself as someone who works in staffing – at the core, I’m a consultant.
-I want to go into a company and fully understand their challenges so that I can recommend a solution, whether it’s to find them new talent or to help evolve their business with agile and digital transformation.
+I want to go into a company and fully understand their challenges so that I can recommend a solution, whether it’s to find them new talent or to help evolve their business with agile transformation.
 That’s why I love MATRIX – their flexible delivery model and collaborative approach with clients is what really sets this company apart.

 What’s unique about your role in Charlotte?